thawn/ttmp32gme/README.md

 ## Installation
 * Mac/Win: download the executables from the (https://github.com/thawn/ttmp32gme/releases)[releases page].
 Put them somewhere and run them.
 Open localhost:10020 with a browser of your choice (except Internet Explorer).
 Printing was tested to work with Chrome and Firefox.
+* the windows executable requires [Strawberry Perl](http://strawberryperl.com/) to be installed otherwise it will complain about missing dlls.
 * linux: run the perl sources (see below)

 ## Usage